dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ## Transfer status

 You can go to your domain list at any time to check on the status of pending transfers.
-Click on "transfer in process" to view detailed information about the transfer request.
+Click on <label>transfer in process</label> to view detailed information about the transfer request.

 ## After the transfer